 “In the same way shareholders benefit by owning stocks in other corporations, the stockholders of a REIT earn a share of the income produced through real estate investment – without actually having to go out and buy or finance property,” says REIT.com.
 In other words, it is entirely possible to invest in commercial real estate without the added responsibility of becoming a landlord or even marketing for properties.

 Making the jump from single-family homes to learning how to invest in commercial real estate can be an incredibly lucrative career choice.
 However, commercial real estate investing is a different animal; the numbers on a single deal alone can trump even the most expensive single-family homes.
 Investing in commercial real estate will require a new set of skills, and some people will want to make the transition a little slower.
 That said, REITs might be the perfect vehicle to introduce investors to the world of commercial real estate investing.

 It is important to note, however, that REITs are not your average stock, nor do they represent a hands-on real estate investment; they essentially reside in their own niche.
-While often mistaken for the broader equity market, REITs are their own distinct asset.
+While often mistaken for the broader equity market, a commercial REIT is its own distinct asset.
 To qualify as an REIT, a company must first meet the following criteria:

 I would be remiss if I didn’t at least acknowledge that there isn’t a specific road you need to follow in order to learn how to invest in commercial real estate REITs.
 For what it’s worth, REITs are renowned for their diversity, and the method you choose to invest in them is no different.
 Of particular importance, however, is the manner in which you select the REITs you intend to invest in.
 If for nothing else, deciding on which REIT to invest in isn’t like picking a stock.